 - Escrow agents

 - Homeowners/ home sellers

-Criminal Defense Lawyer Near Me (310) 928-9347
+Los Angeles Mortgage Fraud Lawyer Near Me (310) 928-9347

-- You deceived either a property owner or lender,
+- You deceived either a property owner or lender

 Click to contact our Criminal Defense Lawyers today

-- No fraudulent intent.
 The definition of grand theft requires that you knowingly and intentionally supplied misinformation.
 In many cases, however, the defendant didn’t intend to do this at all.
 You may have simply made a mistake or been relying on false information that you believed was true.

-- Not the real fraud.
 One situation we see all the time is that the victim or a fraud, or an innocent person who was involved, ends up getting accused of wrongdoing.
-This often happens because the true fraud artist is trying to cover up their guilt by blaming someone else instead.
+These misplaced accusations often happen because the true fraud artist is trying to hide their guilt by blaming someone else instead.

 Additionally, plea bargains can be extremely useful in mortgage fraud cases.
 The result can be a reduced charge, reduced penalties, and even no jail time.